404-NOT-FOUND/cse134b-hw5/README.md

 Concerns and Limitations
 =============================================================================

+## `min.js`
+We were trying to integrat all the javascript files into one.
+However, since we are using **vue.js** and having event listeners when the pages loaded, doing so would disturb our website and creating undisirable results.
+Thus, instead of having only one `min.js` file that contains all our javascript files, we created a javescript file for each page and combined the javecript files that a page will need to use.

 ## third-party tools limitation:
 Because our resizing feature is dependent on a thrid-party service, there are certain limits.
 For example, for free users like us, there is a limit on the total number of images that